 Intended outcome Success criteria Improved vocabulary acquisition and language comprehension among disadvantaged pupils.
-Outcomes of WellCom end of reception assessments show improved word acquisition and language comprehension for disadvantaged pupils.
+Outcomes of WellComm end of reception assessments show improved word acquisition and language comprehension for disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is apparent through a range of monitoring and assessment evidence.
 Improved reading fluency for pupils in EYFS, KS1 and early KS2.
 KS1 reading outcomes in 2024/25 show that disadvantaged pupils are in line with their peers and met the expected standard in reading and that there is an increase in the number of disadvantaged pupils meeting the required standard in the phonics screening check.
 Improved outcomes at ARE for disadvantaged pupils in KS1 and early KS2, including an increase in the KS2 Multiplication Check.
 KS1 outcomes in 2024/25 show disadvantaged pupils achieve in line with their peers at ARE.
 Disadvantaged pupils achieve in line with their peers on the KS2 Multiplication Check.
 Improved outcomes at GD for disadvantaged pupils in KS2.
 KS2 outcomes in 2024/25 show disadvantaged pupils achieve in line with their peers at GD.
-To achieve and sustain improved well-being for all pupils in our school, particularly our Sustained high levels of well-being from 2024/25 demonstrated by: pupils with SEMH needs.
-Qualitative data from pupil voice, pupil and parent surveys and teacher observations.
-Targeted support provided, where needed.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our pupils with SEMH needs.
+Sustained high levels of well-being from 2024/25 demonstrated by: • Qualitative data from pupil voice, pupil and parent surveys and teacher observations. • Targeted support provided, where needed.
 To sustain the improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: The overall absence rate for all pupils being no more than 2%, and the at- tendance gap between disadvan- taged pupils and their non-disadvan- taged peers to be negligible The percentage of all pupils who are persistently absent being below 2% and the figure among disadvantaged pupils being not significantly different to their peers.
+Sustained high attendance from 2024/25 demonstrated by: • The overall absence rate for all pupils being no more than 2%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers to be negligible • The percentage of all pupils who are persistently absent being below 2% and the figure among disadvantaged pupils being not significantly different to their peers.
 Opportunities for disadvantaged pupils to partake in after school club activities, trips, visits and residential.
-An increase in the number of disadvantaged pupils accessing extra-curricular activities.
+An increase in the number of disadvantaged pupils accessing extracurricular activities.